qubyte/szalinski/README.md

 ### Config

-I used a module called [konfiga](https://github.com/chrisnewtn/konfiga).
-Its development is owned by a friend of mine, and I contribute to it now and then.
-I find it nice because I favour 12 factor apps (configured by environment), but command line flags can be convenient for development.
+I used a module called [configeur](https://github.com/qubyte/configeur), which I built to parse environment variables and provide defaults.
+In the spirit of 12-factor apps.

 ### Logging